Stackclash/5e-vault/5. Mechanics/Classes/Rogue.md

 ### Expertise (Level 6)

 At 6th level, you can choose two more of your proficiencies (in skills or with [[5.
-Mechanics/Items/Thieves Tools.md|")"]] to gain the benefit of Expertise.
+Mechanics/Items/Thieves Tools.md\|thieves' tools]]) to gain the benefit of Expertise.

 ### Evasion (Level 7)

 Beginning at 7th level, you can nimbly dodge out of the way of certain area effects, such as a red dragon's fiery breath or an [[5.
-Mechanics/Spells/Ice Storm.md|ice storm]] spell.
+Mechanics/Spells/Ice Storm.md\|ice storm]] spell.
 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 ### Ability Score Improvement (Level 8)